Jirajin/Shopno-Shaaj/README.md

 # SHOPNO-SHAAJ
-This repository is the official implementation of SHOPNO-SHAAj
+This repository is the official implementation of SHOPNO-SHAAJ

+### SHOPNO-SHAAJ is an AI modelling and virtual clothes try on software.

 🤗 [Try out SHOPNO-SHAAJ](https://huggingface.co/spaces/levihsu/OOTDiffusion)